-Any resolution to alter the Class rights of the Shares requires the approval of three-quarters of the holders of the Shares represented or present and voting at a general meeting duly convened in accordance with the Articles of Association.
+Any resolution to alter the class rights of the Shares requires the approval of three-quarters of the holders of the Shares of that Class represented or present and voting at a general meeting duly convened in accordance with the Articles of Association.
 The quorum for any general meeting convened to consider any alteration to the Class rights of the Shares shall be such number of Shareholders whose holdings comprise one-third of the Shares.